TIY-Austin-Front-End-Engineering/sails-template/README.md

 1. Create a postgres database for your new application: `createdb appdb`
 2. Create a postgres user for your new application: `createuser postgres`
-3. Fork and then clone my [sails-template](https://github.com/TIY-Austin-Front-End-Engineering/sails-template) from GitHub.
+3. Fork and then clone this repo from GitHub.
 4. Run `npm install` to install the back-end dependencies.
 5. Run `bower install` to install the front-end dependencies.
 6. To run your sails server type `forever -w start app.js`.
 This will restart the server any time there is a change to one of the server files.